csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 5 Futile repetition of a plan repair is exactly the behavior exhibited by the sphex wasp (page 39).

-426 Chapter 11.
-Planning and Acting in the Real World

 what is sometimes called a **decentralized planning** problem; this is perhaps a misnomer, be-DECENTRALIZED PLANNING